tangkunyin/fox-shell/README.md

 **tombro-shell** is an out of box shell-script collection for both macOS and Linux development, those scripts that I find useful and important in development, will be shared with all of you from time to time.

-⚠️ Note: These scripts were written in many different ways and languages, alse doesn't necessarily apply to everyone, if you mind this, don't use them!
+⚠️ Note: These scripts were written in many different ways and languages, also doesn't necessarily apply to everyone, if you mind this, don't use them!

 ## How to use